 Caring for your teeth

-- Avoid chewing hard foods, ice or other hard objects, such as pencils.
-This is especially important for tooth-colored crowns.
+- Avoid chewing hard foods, ice, or other hard objects, such as pencils, especially if you have tooth-colored crowns.

 - Be sure to see your dentist for regular exams and professional teeth cleanings.